 1. Why the Hell the Train.

 When you travel by train there is practically none of the demeaning bullshit one has to deal with when flying.
 During my train trips, attendants just wanted to make sure my signature on my driver’s license matched the signature on my ticket which also matched the name printed on the ticket.
 Sure, it’s the government, they’re pushing those names through their Super Duper Terramist Spotter 2000 computer program, but it’s way better than subjecting yourself to airport nonsense.
-No one touched my bag -- I could have packed it chok full o’ booze, drugs, illegal immigrants and more drugs [2009 update: "random" searches (at least in Chicago) of unknown intensity make us all feel safer that there’s not a guy with a, I don’t know, pie iron on the train1].
+No one touched my bag -- I could have packed it chok full o’ booze, drugs, illegal immigrants and more drugs [2009 update: “random” searches (at least in Chicago) of unknown intensity make us all feel safer that there’s not a guy with a, I don’t know, pie iron on the train1].
 In addition, I like the slow pace of land-based travel, but sometimes the train is travelling zero miles an hour for a long time and you’re thinking to yourself that you could walk to your destination faster which is a lie and you know it is, be realistic here.
-Anyway, on a train you can get up, stretch your legs, walk up and down the train cars making furtive eye contact with people who are working on their deep-vein thrombosis projects.
+Anyway, on a train you can get up, stretch your legs, and walk up and down the train cars making furtive eye contact with people who are working on their deep-vein thrombosis projects.

 2. Human Tetris.

-Unfortunately, there are times when the train car attendant will assign you seating because he wants to keep all of the people getting off at the same destination together.
+Unfortunately, there are times when the train car attendant will assign you seating because they want to keep all of the people getting off at the same destination together.
 Because this is a government operation, there are many styles of keeping track of all you proles, but the one most favored is color-coded strips of card stock with your three-letter destination station written on it.
-He likes playing human Tetris with these strips, he doesn’t care about nor have time for your needs and wants.
+They like playing human Tetris with these strips, they don’t care about nor have time for your needs and wants.
 Be ready for him/her.
 Know what you want, read the list below, prioritize, etc. When you are getting on the train, there’s a rush to get everyone seated, especially if the train is full.
 You (and everyone else) will have at least a big clunky carry-on bag, maybe a supplemental bag of Human Chow (see #10, “Train v.
 Non-Train Food”), and perhaps five seconds to explain that you have to sit near an outlet (see #9, “Power”).
 It is a very brief window of opportunity that could greatly influence the amount of suck you have to deal for perhaps the entire trip.
 If you do get a horrid seat and the train is nearly full, in most cases you can probably get away with switching your seat if you stay within your own grouping so he/she doesn’t flip out and put you back in suckseat (if your card reads “SAC” (Sacramento) for example, stay within your new SAC clan).
-If you secretly move, move your card as well!2 Also, if you’re lucky, you may not be assigned a seat, just told to sit anywhere in a car, it depends on the number of people on the train.
+If you secretly move, move your card as well!2 Also, if you’re lucky, you may not be assigned a seat, just told to sit anywhere in a car ... it depends on the number of people on the train.
 Since seats are configured in groups of two, you’d also like to have both seats in your configuration, unless you are looking for Train Love (see #12, “Train Love”).
 There is practically no way to influence the attendant’s decision (they’re in the weeds during boarding, and you’re an Obstacle), but you can try to look unapproachable enough that potential seatmates (usually the last few human Tetris pieces on any particular level) won’t want to sit next to you.
 Do the thing Alan Abel does on airplanes (these are much faster and cost about the same) to keep people from talking to him: hang a small piece of string out of the corner of your mouth.
 Inject your own whimsical variations on this, say, keeping only one eye open or talking to an invisible friend named “Jimmy Jam” but is not related to the famous pop/R&B songwriter/record producer of the same name.

 3. Train Throat.